donovanglover/base16-tailwind/README.md

 ## Contributing

-base16-tailwind has 100% test coverage and should be bug free.
-That said, contributions are welcome.
 Run `npm ci` to do a clean install and use the `lint` and `test` scripts to check your work.
+Ideas:

+- [ ] Support rgba / hsl / hsla
+- [ ] Support base24
+- [ ] Add option to extend instead of override colors